Please note …

 WE offer all sorts of food-based treats at Sussex University (in The Meeting House) at least once a month in term-time.
 Veggie/vegan option also available.

-<- Last time we cooked up freshly-baked jacket potatoes; on a cold day they were yummy!
+<- Sometimes we cooked up freshly-baked jacket potatoes; on a cold day they’re particularly yummy!

-Now known as Wonderful Wednesdays we bring some free food on a first come, first served basis on the first Wednesday of the month.
+Now as a pop-up on a Tuesday approximately once a month, we offer some free food on a first come, first served basis.
 It might be a brunch, hot chocolate and cookies, pasta or something entirely different!